FergM/fattails/README.md

 # Fat Tails
 Working through Nassim Taleb's Technical Incerto book about fat tailed statistics.
 [Link to ebook pdf](https://researchers.one/articles/statistical-consequences-of-fat-tails-real-world-preasymptotics-epistemology-and-applications/5f52699d36a3e45f17ae7e36)

+I plan to develop the `fattails` module into a toolkit.

 ## Content
 Most content is in the [notebooks/](./notebooks) folder.